cuketest/leanrunner-doc-en/qt/howto/qt_edit_set.md

-# HOWTO: Automate Input Boxes
+## HOWTO: Automate Qt Text Edit Controls

 There are serveral different types of input boxes on Windows, such as normal Edit boxes, date format input boxes, editable cells on table control, and so on.
 Let's explain how to modify their text content for several common input boxes.